Disappearance of Trevaline Evans

-The disappearance of Trevaline Evans is a missing persons case from 1990, concerning a 52-year-old woman who vanished without trace from her antiques shop in Llangollen, Denbighshire, Wales, United Kingdom.
+The disappearance of Trevaline Evans is a missing persons case from 1990, concerning a 52-year-old woman who vanished without a trace from her antiques shop in Llangollen, Denbighshire, Wales.

 Events leading up to the disappearance

 Evans had been away during the week of her disappearance near the coast at Rhuddlan with her husband Richard, who was renovating the couple's holiday bungalow.
 She returned to Llangollen on Wednesday, 13 June.

 Day of the disappearance

 On Saturday, 16 June 1990, Evans opened her shop, Attic Antiques on Church Street, at the usual time of 9:30am.
 She had parked her dark blue Ford Escort estate 200 yards away.
-During the morning, approximately 25 friends and customers had called in and according to the friends who visited, Evans appeared relaxed, happy and had made plans to go out that night.
-The weather that day was sunny according to the police and the town centre described as busy.
+During the morning, approximately 25 friends and customers had called in and, according to the friends who visited, Evans had appeared relaxed and happy, even having made plans to go out that night.
+The weather that day was sunny according to the police, and the town centre described as busy.

 At about 12:40pm, Evans left a note on the front door of her shop, saying she would be "back in two minutes".
 A smartly dressed man was reportedly seen talking to her in the shop shortly before she left the note.
 This man was never traced.
 It is known that she bought an apple and a banana and was seen crossing nearby Castle Street.
 As a banana skin was found in a dustbin in the shop after this time, it is thought she must have returned there.
 However, this has never been confirmed.
 Evans’s handbag, car keys and jacket, along with fruit and flowers that she had intended to take home, were left behind in the shop.
 Her car remained parked where it had been left.

 The last confirmed sighting of Evans was near her home on Market Street at 2:30pm.

 There were two more suspected sightings, both unconfirmed.
 At 2:35pm a woman matching her description was seen walking out of town along the A5 towards Corwen, beside the riverside park.
 At 3:45pm, there was another sighting, this time of a woman walking into Park Avenue from the direction of the River Dee.